-Google · Cloudflare for Teams documentation
+Google

 You can integrate Google authentication with Cloudflare Access without a Google Workspace account.
 The integration will allow any user with a Google account to login (if the Zero Trust policy allows them to reach the resource).
-Unlike the instructions for Google Workspace, the steps below will not allow you to pull group membership information from a Google Workspace account.
+Unlike the instructions for Google Workspace , the steps below will not allow you to pull group membership information from a Google Workspace account.

+Please note that you don’t need to be a Google Cloud Platform user to integrate Google Suite as an identity provider with Cloudflare Zero Trust.
+You will only need to open the Google Cloud Platform to access settings for your OIDC identity provider.

 Name the project and click Create.

-On the project home page that loads, select
+On the project home page that loads, select APIs & Services from the sidebar and click Dashboard.

-You will first need to configure a consent screen.
-Click Configure Consent Screen at the top of the page.
+Go to Credentials and click Configure Consent Screen at the top of the page.

 Choose